 7.3.
 Requirements for vehicle types

 7.3.1.
-Before the assessment of a vehicle type for the purpose of type approval is carried out the vehicle manufacturer shall demonstrate to the Approval Authority or Technical Service that their Cyber Security Management System has a valid CSMS Certificate of Compliance relevant to the vehicle type being approved.
+Before the assessment of a vehicle type for the purpose of type approval is carried out, the vehicle manufacturer shall demonstrate to the Approval Authority or Technical Service that their Cyber Security Management System has a valid CSMS Certificate of Compliance relevant to the vehicle type being approved.

 7.3.2.
 The Approval Authority or Technical Service shall verify that the manufacturer has taken the necessary measures relevant for the vehicle type to: